11/6/2019

 speaker

-Hi, thanks Chris.
-This is Christian.
-I think consistent with what we just said in the earnings call, I think timing or fiscal Q2 is that we started to see the inflection point as the devices started to show up in volumes.
-And overall, I think mix.
-We expect that to be ramping in the high, in the premium tier, in some of the markets that we've seen launching 5G.
-So within that, we provide a metric before that we will see probably 1.5 times the ASP as we look at higher content for both the modem as well as the RFRON end.
+Hi.
+Thanks, Chris.
+This is Cristiano.
+You know, consistent, I think, what we just said in the earnings call, I think timing is Our fiscal Q2 is that we started to see the inflection point as the devices started to show up in volumes.
+And, you know, overall, I think mix.
+You know, we expect that to be ramping in the high, in the premium tier, in some of the, you know, the markets that we're seeing launching 5G.
+Within that, we provide a metric before 5G. that we will see probably 1.5 times the ASP as we look at higher content for both the modem as well as the RF front end.

 speaker